rezigned/keymap-rs/README.md

 ## 🙌 Contributions

 Contributions, issues, and feature requests are welcome.
-If you have ideas for more backends, pattern matching rules, or integrations—feel free to open a PR!
+Have an idea for a new backend, pattern rule, or integration?
+Open a PR!